Comparison of Cobra 2010 GTLW & Amp; 2000 GTL

 DF Series Low Pass Filter Specifications

-Above is the from the specification sheet supplied with the unit.
-To the right is the graph of frequency verses attenuation.
+The above is from the specification sheet supplied with the unit.
+To the right is the graph of frequency versus attenuation.

 The manufacturers suggested list price is a little inflated but I’ll include that for reference.
 The DF-4000 MSRP is $219.95, the DF-7000 is $249.95, and the DF-10000 is $299.95.
 In real life you can expect to pay about 2/3rds of suggested retail.
 BCB will make them available for a limited time by special order at a reduced amount.